 Individuals who are apprehensive of potential side effects or have a history of allergies should consult with their physicians regarding their concerns.
-The City will be partnering with both the University of California, Los Angeles (UCLA) and California State University, Dominguez Hills (CSUDH) in the near future to conduct educational workshops to provide public information on the vaccines.
+In addition to the webinar held by the City on February 11, 2021 featuring UCLA Health Physician Evelyn Curls, MD, MBA, the City plans to partner with California State University, Dominguez Hills (CSUDH) and others to conduct additional educational workshops to provide public information on the vaccines.